AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/imports.md

 }
 ~~~

 Basically, this is an SJSON file that specifies how a specific piece of data should be interpreted and edited.
-The Stingray property editor uses the `.type` file to populate itself automatically and to edit a JSON data model:
+The interactive editor's **Property Editor** panel uses the `.type` file to populate itself automatically and to edit a JSON data model:

 ![font_importer_dialog](../../../images/font_importer_dialog.png)

-For more information about `.type` files, see ~{ The Stingray Type System }~.
+For more information about `.type` files, see ~{ The {{ProductName}} Type System }~.
 For more about how your type can control what is shown in the property editor, see the ~{ Built-in metadata properties }~.